Providence College: Founding

 In 1917, Providence College was founded as an all-male school through the efforts of the Diocese of Providence and the Dominican Province of St. Joseph.
 The central figure in the college's incorporation was Matthew Harkins, Bishop of Providence, who sought an institution that would establish a center of advanced learning for the Catholic youth of Rhode Island.

 Opening its doors at the corner of Eaton Street and River Avenue with only one building, Harkins Hall, the college under inaugural president Dennis Albert Casey, O.P.
-(1917–1921) began with 71 students and nine Dominican faculty members.
+(1917–1921), began with 71 students and nine Dominican faculty members.
 Under second president William D. Noon, O.P.
 (1921–1927), the college added its first lay faculty member and opened its first dormitory, Guzman Hall (now known as Martin Hall).
 Under President Lorenzo C. McCarthy, O.P.
 (1927–1936), Providence College athletics soon received their moniker as the "Friars."
 With black and white as team colors, the school had early success in basketball, football, and baseball.
 In 1933, the school received regional accreditation by the New England Association of Schools and Colleges.
 The college conferred its first Master of Arts, Doctor of Philosophy, and Master of Science degrees by 1935, which was also the year that the school's newspaper (The Cowl) was first published.

+The college's fundraising efforts during World War II spurred the physical growth of the campus.
+One of the most notable gifts came from a young MGM film star, Judy Garland, who at just fifteen years old, sold autographs in front of the Loew's State Theater for $5-$10 per copy on February 18, 1938.
+Judy brought the gifts to a Bridge and Fashion Show and gave them to Father Dillon's Aquinas Hall Fund.

 By 1939, Aquinas Hall dormitory had been built to accommodate more students enrolling in general studies, but with the impact of World War II upon enrollment, President John J. Dillon, O.P.
 (1936–1944) lobbied Rhode Island's congressional delegation to pressure the War Department to assign Providence College an Army Specialized Training Program unit.
-Unit #1188 arrived on campus in the Summer of 1943, allowing the college to continue operation.
+Unit #1188 arrived on campus in the summer of 1943, allowing the college to continue operation.
 A class of approximately 380 soldiers-in-training studied engineering at Providence College for a year before going overseas.